pg2374/Pytorch-CIFAR10-RESNET18/README.md

 The Highest Accuracy = 92.59% is achieved at a batch size = 512, epochs = 100, lr = 0.1

+Decreasing the learning rate by a factor of '10' to 0.0001, decreased the accuracy.

 The code is run on Google Colab